All Episodes

 Listen to some of these headlines at Drudge.

-Upper right hand corner.
+Upper right-hand corner.

-Update Miami War Zone during urban weekend.
+Update Miami war zone during urban weekend.

 I was scared for my life.

-Gunned down in front of Miami Poetry Cafe.
+Poet, Darrell One, gunned down in front of Miami Poetry Cafe.

 My God, folks, if they're shooting poets.

-I mean poets are what?
+I mean, poets are what?

-The essence of um essence of sensitivity, gentleness.
+The essence of essence of sensitivity, gentleness.

-Eight hour hell, no, Sarah Palin wasn't there.
+No, Sarah Palin wasn't there.

-Riot on Long Island, rib fest at Rochester Beach, New York turns rowdy.
+Rib Fest at Rochester Beach, New York turns rowdy.

 Urban melee in Charlotte, North Carolina.